matgrand/explore_rfx/stuff_learned.md

   reason
 - times vector can have different sampling rates at different moments in time, also sampling rate is not fully accurate
+- times that have end greater than 30s are usually not useful, some fitting usually.
+To be double checked with full tree depth